olemb/canvas/README.rst

 The program is fully usable but has not been properly polished for release.

-Canvas requires Python 3, pyudio and Gtk/Cairo.
+Canvas requires Python 3, pyaudio and Gtk/Cairo.

 I am not aware of any bugs.